HarrisonHemstreet/blog/src/content/blog/create-a-rust-webservice.md

 ### 3. webservice_tutorial Application Development

-Use the `webservice_tutorial` project as a template in [GitHub](https://github.com/HarrisonHemstreet/webservice_tutorial/tree/main).
-The following is a high level explanation for the most complex pieces.
+Utilize the `webservice_tutorial` project as a template, available on [GitHub](https://github.com/HarrisonHemstreet/webservice_tutorial/tree/main).
+The following sections provide a comprehensive explanation of its most intricate components.

 #### Starting Application

-- **Main Application**: In `src/main.rs`, set up your Actix-Web server and routes:
+- **Main Application**: The `src/main.rs` file initializes the Actix-Web server and routes:

   ```rust
   use actix_web::{get, web, App, HttpServer, Responder};